Skip to content

 The key settings here are:

-• strategy set to 'full' for maximum caching
+• strategy prepared with an environment variable which we will set to 'full' for maximum caching

 • driver set to 'file' which works well on serverless